decentralized-identity/sidetree/docs/protocol.md

     {
       "id": "A string no longer than 7 characters.", "type": "Secp256k1VerificationKey2018 | RsaVerificationKey2018",
-      "publicKeyHex": "Must be compressed format (66 chars) for Secp256k1VerificationKey2018, else another property can be used.", }
+      "publicKeyJwk": "Must be JWK format for Secp256k1VerificationKey2018, else another property can be used.", }
   ],
   "serviceEndpoints": [